Sauloxd/review-apps/README.md

 So why not deploy a new version of your app automatically?
 If your application is mainly static, this should be super easy, right?
 You could host it in S3, Netlify and even in Github-Pages.

 And that's what this action do.
 The main difference is that it organizes your apps, by branch, so every developer working in your repo can have it's dedicated app!

-## TL;DR;
-This action manages the "github pages" branch, so you can host multiple apps inside the same app.
-It will manage the build artifacts and organize it by branch/commit inside the `github pages` branch.

 ## How to use it: